Zgore14/wttj-fullstack-test/README.md

 To simplify the launch of the project, this script create a Docker container for the the database and launch all the required commands for the project.
 **But you still have to match all the requirements above before launching the demo (except PostgreSQL).**

-First make sure the script is exececutable by running:
+First make sure the script is executable by running:

 ```bash
 chmod +x start_demo.sh